Advisement for the major is available from the Early and Elementary Education Department

 Group V: Health Fitness (1 Course)

 IA (Composition), IB (Literature), IIA (World History), IIB (History), IIIB (Social Science), IVA (Lab Science), IVB (Non Lab Science), IVC (Mathematics)

-- Complete a minimum of 46 hours in the elementary education program with an overall GPA 2.50 or higher (including transfer courses).
+- Complete a minimum of 49 hours in the early childhood /elementary education program with an overall GPA 2.50 or higher (including transfer courses).
 Any courses older than seven years are subject to review for acceptance toward fulfilling degree requirements.